bollu/bollu.github.io/content/blog/laziness-for-c-programmers.md

 This is a neat example showing how a function can be strict and lazy in different arguments of the function.

 # Compiling non-strictness, v1:

+## How does GHC compile non-strictness?

+`GHC` (the Glasgow haskell compiler) internally uses multiple intermediate representations, in order of original, to what is finally produced:

+- Haskell (the source language)
+- Core (a minimal set of constructs to represent the source language)
+- STG (Spineless tagless G-machine, a low-level intermediate representation that accurately captures non-strict evaluation)
+- C-- (A C-like language with GHC-specific customization to support platform independent code generation).
+- Assembly

+Here, I will show how to lower simple non-strict programs from a **fictitous** `Core` like language down to `C` , while skipping `STG`, since it doesn't really add anything to the high-level discussion at this point.

+## Our example of compiling non-strictness

 Now, we need a *strategy* to compile the non-strict version of our program.
 Clearly, `C` cannot express laziness directly, so we need some other mechanism to implement this.
 I will first code-dump, and then explain as we go along.

 ###### Executable `repl.it`:
 <iframe height="400px" width="100%" src="https://repl.it/@bollu/Compiling-non-strict-programs-on-the-call-stack?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>